mrisher/webxr-reference/webxr-device-api/lifetime.md

     if (err.name === 'NotFoundError') {
       // No XRDevices available.
       console.error('No XR devices available:', err);
+    else if (err.name === 'NotAllowedError') {
+      // Permissions have not been granted.
+      // Trigger permission flow.
     } else {
       // An error occurred while requesting an XRDevice. console.error('Requesting XR device failed:', err);